Sci-Fi TV Series 1950–1990s

 The most annoying shtick is 1990s U.S. references, let fly by the main human guy.
 The aliens, and I, mostly don’t recognize the referent.
 I suppose the writers thought this would be funny, and they were wrong, because they aren’t funny people.

 In one episode, the protagonist dreams Looney-Tunes versions of other characters.
-This is cute, inasmuch as it was unexpected, and it resembles a familiar cartoon that made us laugh.
+This is cute, inasmuch as it was unexpected, and it resembles a famous cartoon that made us laugh.
 In itself, it is funny only because of the frenetic humor of the original cartoons.
 Looked at that way, it seems cheap.
 And then, what does this have to do with the science fiction theme?
 Thumbs down.

 The next annoying shtick is the heaping of sexual and romantic scenes between the human guy and various sexy female aliens.
 One ends up on top of another in nearly every episode, often several times in one episode.
 It doesn’t stop there, though.
 The various aliens start having romantic and sexual relationships.
 There are episodes that are chock-full of it.
 Sure, sex was a shtick of many previous sci-fi shows, but they really ramped it up in this one, to the point of interfering with whatever story there might have been.